aarushirc14/CPSC-441-A2/README.md

 **Notes-**

 Use the same port number as server.
+To find your IP address use the Linux command:

+    ifconfig

-To find your IP address use the "ifconfig" Linux command and use the number with the “inet” tag (Internet Protocol (IP) v4 Addresses).
+ and use the number with the “inet” tag (Internet Protocol (IP) v4 Addresses).

 If you try to upload or download files that already exist in the client or server directory then the program will give an error.